What Does ChatGPT Say About You? | The Discoverability Company

 For businesses, this can be a real problem.
 ChatGPT might associate you with the wrong industry, attribute achievements to someone else, or miss your most important differentiators entirely.
 It might surface negative information that has since been resolved or present outdated details about your services.

 You cannot directly edit what ChatGPT says.
-But you can influence it by shaping the information landscape that future training data will draw from.
+But you can influence it by shaping the information that future training data will draw from.
 This is where AI optimization intersects with traditional reputation management and SEO.

 Start by building a strong, authoritative web presence.
 Your website should clearly describe who you are, what you do, and what you are known for.
 Use specific, factual language rather than vague marketing copy.
 The more clear, consistent information that exists about you across reputable sources, the more likely AI models are to get it right.